laurensdw/Part-3-Course-Project/README.md

 - 'Codebook.txt': Shows information about the variables used on the feature vector.

-- 'features.txt': List of all original features.
+- 'UCI HAR Dataset/features.txt': List of all original features.

-- 'activity_labels.txt': Links the class labels with their activity name.
+- 'UCI HAR Dataset/activity_labels.txt': Links the class labels with their activity name.

 - 'train/X_train.txt': Training set.